 Each corporate initiative must present their preliminary budgets to the Advisory Board for its approval.

 A corporate initiatives’ capital asset schedule shall also be presented alongside its budget.

 The approval of the budget by the Board shall authorize the expenditures outlined in the budget without further approval from the Board.

+Should a budget not be approved by Board, another Board meeting shall be scheduled within fourteen (14) days to review a revised budget.
+Should the revised budget not be approved, the following process will be followed:

+The Chair of the Board shall select the budget items that are required for operation of the Service.

+The Chair of the Board shall notify the Board, the Service head manager, the Director of Services, and the Director of Finance of the approved (as operationally required) expenditures.

+No other purchases shall be permitted for the Service without consent from the Chair of the Board, regardless of approval from the managers or Executive.

+Revised budgets may be brought to the Advisory Board for approval.

-Any expenses not included in the approved budget must be approved by the Finance Manager and Head Manager
+Any expenses under $500 not included in the approved budget must be approved by the Finance Manager and Head Manager

 Any expenses over $500 not included in the budget must be approved by the Vice-President (Operations) the President.
 Such expenses must be reported to the Board at the next meeting.